Optimistix/Brain_Tumor_Detection_using_MRI_Images_from_Kaggle_Br35H/README.md

 ## Script train.py
 The script train.py can be used to:
         Train the final model
-        Save it to a file using pickle
+        Save it to a file in the .h5 format (which is then converted to tflite using convert.py)

+## Script convert.py
+The script convert.py can be used to:
+        Load the model previously saved in .h5 format, convert it tflite format, and save

 ## Script predict.py
 The script predict.py can be used to: